0cjs/sedoc/8bit/msx/bastech.md

 #### File-handling Commands

 - [`BSAVE "name",start,end[,exec]`][bsave]
+  - The data at address _end_ is included in the file
   - _exec_ defaults to _start_
 - [`BLOAD "name",[RS],offset`][bload].
 Optional params:
   - 2: `R` to run code after loading, `S` to load to VRAM.